StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 Since this API call is made by the application, we feel it should be expressed in terms of the application’s requirement.

+# Application Guidance

+## Program Structure

+For an application that wishes to achieve good throughput while also caring about the timeliness of its data, the recommendation is that the application use the “TCP\_REPLENISH\_TIME” socket option (or equivalent) to specify how much time it expects it will need to generate its next batch of data.

+After setting TCP\_REPLENISH\_TIME for a connection, the application then uses a notification API like kevent() on Mac OS (or equivalents on other platforms) to block and wait until the networking code determines that it is time to generate new data for that connection.
+Immediately after the creation of a new connection, kevent() (or equivalent) will immediately report that it is ready for more data.
+Once the application has written enough data to build up a sufficient backlog of unsent data waiting on the source device, kevent() will stop indicating that it is inviting the application to write more data.
+Once the backlog of unsent data drains to the point where the networking code expects it to be exhausted in less than the time specified by TCP\_REPLENISH\_TIME for that connection, kevent() again reports the socket as writable to invite the application to generate its next batch of data.

+It is important to note that the kevent() signal indicating that it is time to generate new data is a hint to the application.
+The presence of the kevent() signal tells the application that this is a good time to generate new data;
+the absence of the kevent() signal is **not** a **prohibition** on the application writing more data.
+Even if kevent() is not signalling impending exhaustion of the data buffer, an application is still free to write as much data as is appropriate for that application (potentially limited by some other parameter, such as the SO_SNDBUF size in BSD Sockets).

+Note that there is precendent for this kind of behavior in current programming APIs.
+For example, if a TCP connection on Linux has a socket send buffer of 1000 kilobytes, and a TCP ACK packet arrives acknowledging 3 kilobytes of data, leaving only 997 kilobytes of data remaining in the socket send buffer, then epoll() will not immediately wake up the process to replenish the data and fill the buffer back up to the full 1000 kilobytes.
+Instead Linux will wait until the socket send buffer occupancy has fallen to 50% before waking up the process to replenish the data.
+This allows the process to do a relatively small number of efficient 500-kilobyte writes instead of a huge number of little 3-kilobyte writes.
+[Author’s note: I would appreciate a confirmation that this is correct, with a reference, or alternatively inform me if this is wrong and I will remove it.]

+In this way the application is able to keep a reasonable amount of data waiting in the outgoing buffer, without building too much backlog resulting in excessive delay.

+## Selection of TCP\_REPLENISH\_TIME value

+The selection of the appropriate TCP\_REPLENISH\_TIME value depends on the application’s needs.

+For example, a screen sharing server (or a video streaming source) sending data at 60 frames per second may require 17 milliseconds between when it grabs the frame from the screen (or camera), compresses it, and has the data ready for transmission.
+Such an application might specify a TCP\_REPLENISH\_TIME of 20 milliseconds, so give reasonable confidence that it will have the next frame prepared and ready before the transport protocol finishes sending the previous frame.
+If the video capture process is more pipelined, so that it takes the application 17 milliseconds to capture the frame from the camera, and then a further 17 milliseconds to compress that frame, then it might specify a TCP\_REPLENISH\_TIME of 35 milliseconds.

+For an application that cares most about achieving the highest possible video quality, and a little extra delay is not a serious problem, it may be appropriate to specify a slightly higher TCP\_REPLENISH\_TIME to ensure a slightly higher safety margin and reduce the risk of the transport protocol occasionally becoming starved of new data.

+For an application that cares most about getting the lowest possible delay rather than achieving the highest utilization of available network capacity, it may be appropriate to specify a slightly lower TCP\_REPLENISH\_TIME to keep buffering delay to a minimum, at the risk of occasionally leaving some amount of network capacity unused.

+Continuing the example of the video streaming application, if a given frame has a lot of movement relative to the previous frame, then the video compression algorithm can be set either to encode the frame at lower quality (yielding the same compressed data size) or at the same quality
+(yielding a larger compressed data size).
+In the latter case, if the compressed data size is three times larger than a typical compressed frame, the application can still write that larger block of data.
+The write is not prevented or blocked just because it exceeds the desired TCP\_REPLENISH\_TIME budget.
+After writing this larger block of data kevent() (or equivalent) will not signal that it is ready for more data until after the large block has drained, which may take more than one typical frame time.
+In this way the kevent() loop has the effect of automatically reducing the frame rate to stay within the available network capacity, instead of continuing to generate frames faster than the network can carry them and building up an increasing backlog
+(with a corresponding increasing delay).
+The application may accept this reduced frame rate, or it may choose to adjust its video compression algorithm to a lower quality so as to increase the frame rate.
+In either case, the source device buffering delay is kept under control.

+In all cases, it is expected that application writers will experiment with different values of TCP\_REPLENISH\_TIME to determine empirically what works best for their application.

 # Applicability

 This time-based backlog management is applicable anywhere